ADA-GWU/3-concurrency-togrul2/README.md

 ## Usage

-Running: main.exe filename square_size, mode
+CLI command: appname filename square_size, mode

+- `appname`: executable built by Go compiler
 - `filename`: name of the image file to be processed.
 - `square_size`: Must be an integer.
 - `mode`: S | M (Here s stands for singlethreaded and M for multithreaded.)